HeyPouya/AndroidAppUpdater/README.md

 ### Stores

-you can show users as many stores as you need, to download your application from there. to make a new store:
+If you provide your application on stores (other than  Google Play), you can list all of them in the update dialog.
+To create a new store:

 ```kotlin
 val list = ArrayList<UpdaterStoreList>()